alexpolonsky/doswah.com/moviemarch2016/index.md

 ## Furious 7.
+****
 <figure>
 <img src="/images/moviemarch2016/7-furious7.jpg">
-<figcaption>We've come a long way from where we began - Oh, I'll tell you all about it when I see you again.
+<figcaption>We've come a long way from where we began.
+Oh, I'll tell you all about it when I see you again.
 </figcaption>
 </figure>